basiqio-oss/account-verification/README.md

 # Account verification

-This application takes a user through the account verification process using the Basiq API.
+This starter kit takes a user through the account verification process using the Basiq API.
 This project has been to built with three main technologies:

 1. [Basiq API](https://api.basiq.io)
    Basiq is a Consumer Data Right accredited API platform that provides the building blocks of financial services.